gooofy/aqb/help/RefCore.md

     OPTION DEBUG [ ( ON | OFF ) ]

-instructs the compiler to generate debug code (i.e. DPRINT etc.) or not
+instructs the compiler to generate debug code (i.e. TRACE etc.) or not

 ## OPTION EXPLICIT